mapsforge/mapsforge/docs/Getting-Started-Developers.md

 Extra Android components:

 - mapsforge-map-android: android specific elements.
+- mapsforge-map-android-extras: android extra elements.
 - [androidsvg](http://bigbadaboom.github.io/androidsvg/): SVG library for displaying SVG files as icons.

 Extra Java components:

 - mapsforge-map-awt: a Java-only library to display mapsforge maps.
 - [svg-salamander](https://svgsalamander.java.net/): SVG library for displaying SVG files as icons.
+Improved jar can be found at the site.

 The jars build from the above components are required elements for a mapsforge application on Android or Java.